rashlight/site/content/blog/send-files-with-kdeconnect-cli-in-windows/index.md

 # Ending notes

-For brevity, below is the command to type in your terminal for similar functionality to the context menu.
-The purpose of this one-liner is to removes the beginning dash, double-dot and "(paired and reachable)" text, renames the columns and open up a dialog, then sends files according to parameters.
+For elaboration, below is `powershell` version of command to type in your terminal to have functionality to the context menu.
+This one-liner removes the beginning dash, double-dot and "(paired and reachable)" text, renames the columns and open up a dialog, then sends files according to parameters.

 ```powershell
 (& "$env:ProgramFiles\KDE Connect\bin\kdeconnect-cli.exe"